5G: 5Gi

 5Gi was developed in India by IIT Madras, IIT Hyderabad, the Telecommunications Standards Development Society India (TSDSI) and the Centre of Excellence in Wireless Technology (CEWiT).
 It extends 5G coverage in rural and remote areas through low-mobility large-cell (LMLC) configurations.
 5Gi was merged in April 2022 into the global 5G NR standard in 3GPP Release 17.

 Internet of things

-In the internet of things (IoT), 3GPP defines the evolution of NB-IoT and eMTC to support low-power wide-area applications such as connected sensors and meters.
+In the Internet of things (IoT), 3GPP defines the evolution of NB-IoT and eMTC to support low-power wide-area applications such as connected sensors and meters.

+Voice over NR (VoNR)

+3GPP standards also define advanced communication services for voice and connected devices.

+3GPP defines Voice over NR as a technology that enables native, high-quality voice over a 5G Standalone network through the 5G System Architecture.
+Unlike early 5G Non-Standalone deployments that relied on Evolved Packet System Fallback, VoNR integrates directly with the IP Multimedia Subsystem (IMS) used in VoLTE.
+It uses NAS protocols to establish high-priority QoS flows that support URLLC requirements for voice traffic.
+Support for 5G Standalone is a prerequisite for VoNR.
+VoNR benefits from the enhanced security architecture of the 5G Core network, including improved subscriber identity protection.
+VoNR delivers superior audio quality through the Enhanced Voice Services (EVS) codec, which must adhere to rigorous terminal acoustic requirements and standardized testing procedures.

+Most phones released since 2023 (such as the iPhone 15 series and newer flagship devices) support VoNR, but availability depends on carrier enablement in specific areas.

 Non-terrestrial networks

 3GPP also defines non-terrestrial networks (NTN) that use satellites and airborne platforms to provide coverage where ground networks are impractical.
+In 2024, the European Space Agency demonstrated the first ground 5G NTN connection to a low earth orbit (LEO) satellite from horizon to peak to horizon elevations using the Ka-band frequency range.

 5G-Advanced

-5G-Advanced, also known as 5.5G, is defined in 3GPP Release 18 as a transition between 5G and 6G.
-It adds features for more efficient spectrum use, lower energy demand and higher reliability.
-The release introduces AI and ML-based network management, extended-reality services and communication for autonomous systems.
+5G-Advanced, also known as 5.5G or 5G-A, is defined in 3GPP Release 18 as a transition between 5G and 6G.
+It adds features for more efficient spectrum use, lower energy demand, and higher reliability.
+The release introduces AI- and ML-based network management, extended-reality services, and communication support for autonomous systems.

 Release 18 specifies improved time-synchronization methods independent of the GNSS and built-in geolocation functions.
 It extends non-terrestrial support to satellite and airborne communication.

+5G RedCap

+5G Reduced Capability (RedCap) in 3GPP Release 17 is designed to bridge the gap between high-performance 5G devices and low-power IoT technologies such as LTE-M and NB-IoT.
+It was created to address use cases between Enhanced Mobile Broadband (eMBB), Ultra-Reliable Low-Latency Communications (URLLC), and Massive Machine-Type Communication (mMTC) technologies.